MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ```

 > [!NOTE]
->  We believe that the `release-cordova` command should be valuable for most Cordova developers, if you're finding that it isn't flexible enough or missing a key feature, please don't hesitate to [let us know](mailto:codepushfeed@microsoft.com), so that we can improve it.*
+>  We believe that the `release-cordova` command should be valuable for most Cordova developers, if you're finding that it isn't flexible enough or missing a key feature, don't hesitate to [let us know](mailto:codepushfeed@microsoft.com), so that we can improve it.*

 #### App name parameter